A tour of stable reduction with applications: Monodromy

 \begin{rem} The monodromy theorem implies that for a family of smooth, complex, projective manifolds over the punctured disk, after a finite base change the monodromy can be made unipotent.
 Indeed, if the generator of the monodromy representation is given by the automorphism $T$, then $(T^N-\operatorname{Id})^M=0$ for some $N,M$.
 Thus after the base change given by $t\mapsto t^N$, the monodromy will be unipotent.
 We note that many of the proofs of the monodromy theorem provide bounds on $N$ and $M$. \end{rem}

-\begin{rem} If $\pi:X\to S$ is a generically smooth family of complex projective varieties, such that $X_0:=\pi^{-1}(0)$ is an snc divisor in $X$, then the monodromy representation is unipotent (see the references in \cite{griffiths70}).
+\begin{rem} If $\pi:X\to S$ is a family of complex projective varieties over the disk, which is smooth over the punctured disk, and is such that $X_0:=\pi^{-1}(0)$ is a reduced snc divisor in $X$, then the monodromy representation is unipotent (see the references in \cite{griffiths70}).
 One can deduce the Monodromy Theorem from this using the Semi-Stable Reduction Theorem \cite{mumetal} (Theorem \ref{teossr}). \end{rem}

-\begin{rem} As is evident in the previous remark, if $\pi:X\to S$ is a generically smooth family of complex projective varieties, the topology of $X_0$ is related to the monodromy of the family.
+\begin{rem} As is evident in the previous remark, if $\pi:X\to S$ is a family of complex projective varieties over the disk, which is smooth over the punctured disk, then the topology of $X_0$ is related to the monodromy of the family.
 The Clemens--Schmid exact sequence makes this precise (e.g.~Morrison \cite[p.109]{morrison}).
 There is also a notion of vanishing cohomology for isolated singularities on $X_0$.
 There is a monodromy operator on the vanishing cohomology, which is related to the monodromy of the family by an exact sequence.
-We direct the reader to \cite[p.V, 7Ð9]{sga7I} and \cite[(1.4)]{steenbrink} for more details. \end{rem}
+We direct the reader to \cite[p.V, 7--9]{sga7I} and \cite[(1.4)]{steenbrink} for more details. \end{rem}

 \begin{rem} Monodromy is the essential invariant in the context of period maps.
-In particular, given a family $X^\circ \to S^\circ$ of smooth, projective varieties, then via Hodge theory one obtains a period map $S^\circ\to D/\Gamma$, where $D$ is the period domain and $\Gamma$ is an arithmetic group.
+In particular, given a family $X^\circ \to S^\circ$ of smooth, projective varieties over the punctured disk, then via Hodge theory one obtains a period map $S^\circ\to D/\Gamma$, where $D$ is the period domain and $\Gamma$ is an arithmetic group.
 The period map extends to a morphism $S\to D/\Gamma$ if and only if the monodromy representation is finite; i.e.~generated by a root of the identity (e.g.~\cite[Thm.~13.4.5, p.355]{cmp}). \end{rem}